ouseful-course-containers/ou-tm112-notebooks/notebooks/.md/Bonus notebook - Sonification Demo.md

     name: python3
 ---

-# Sonification Demo
+# Sonification demo

-This notebook demonstrates how to "sonify" a simple data set, converting the data to an audio form to help us try to perceive patterns within that data.
+This notebook demonstrates how to "sonify" a simple dataset, converting the data to an audio form to help us try to perceive patterns within that data.

-The notebook makes use of the python *pandas* package to represent and *visualise* a dataset, as well as packages associated with the Jupyter notebook environment that support the audio playback as well as the embedding of interactive widgets that allow us to explore a dataset interactively.
+The notebook makes use of the Python `pandas` package to represent and *visualise* a dataset, as well as packages associated with the Jupyter notebook environment that support audio playback as well as the embedding of interactive widgets that allow us to explore a dataset interactively.

-### Setting Up the Notebook
+### Setting up the notebook

 Run the following code cells to set up the notebook environment.